tomaallen/Synchrony_Detection-1/README.md

 Trim the videos to obtain only the required portion (STT task, PCI task, etc.)

 ### Files Location and Naming Constraint
 Videos should be stored in a single flat folder.
-Naming of files should **include participant names at the least** in order to combine outputs from multiple cameras at the end of analysis.
+Naming of files should **include participant names and time point at the least** in order to combine outputs from multiple cameras at the end of analysis.
 <br><br> Example: BLBR001_SyncCam, LP004_BabyCam, Bangladesh012_SyncCam. etc.